Timothy Josephson

 Timothy Josephson is a former member of the New Hampshire House of Representatives.

 Education

 Josephson earned a B.A. in liberal arts from Johnson State College and a master's degree in public administration from Norwich University.

 Career

-Josephson served as vice-chair of the Mascoma Valley Regional School District.
+Josephson serves as chair of the Mascoma Valley Regional School District.
 On November 8, 2016, Josephson was elected to the New Hampshire House of Representatives where he represented the Grafton 11 district.
 He held office from December 7, 2016, to December 2, 2020.
 He is a Democrat.

 Personal life

 Josephson resides in Canaan, New Hampshire.
 Josephson is married and has two children.
 Josephson is an Eagle Scout.